 In this case, the set up is a bit more complicated since OBS Studio is being used as an FFmpeg wrapper.
 Make sure to follow our guide for SRT broadcasting with multiple audio-tracks, to avoid sudden bitrate peaks which can stop your broadcast if your available upload bandwidth isn’t sufficient.
 Also note that this OBS option currently doesn’t support automatic reconnect, requiring you to do it manually if the connection is interrupted.

-Up to eight stereo languages or sixteen mono languages (Makito X, other hardware encoders)
+Up to eight stereo languages or sixteen mono languages with hardware encoders (e.g. Makito X, Intinor Direct Link)

 This number of languages is possible with SRT hardware encoders, like Haivision’s Makito X or Intinor Direct Link.
 For more encoder brands, see the SRT Alliance’s members page.
 If you want to test your SRT encoder with Clevercast, feel free to ask.